 Tom: Absolutely.
 If people are interested in talking a little bit further about talent acquisition or procurement for their organizations, I would be happy to offer a complimentary consultation.
 They could just be frustrated with the quality of talent that they are seeing or want some ideas how to attract some of the best people in the market today.
 They can give me a call.
 My phone number is (303) 683-7333 or they can email me.
-My email is TomZ@AspenCanHelp.com.
-Again, the phone number is (303) 683-7333 or TomZ@AspenCanHelp.com, like we can help you.
+My email is Tzeleny@AspenCanHelp.com.
+Again, the phone number is (303) 683-7333 or Tzeleny@AspenCanHelp.com, like we can help you.
 It will come right over to me.
-I think you guys are putting a link where they can access my calendar too.
-Is that right?

-Tinamarie: Yes.
-We can absolutely put that on there for you.
-We will have that ready.
-Really, if you have questions or you just need some help with finding the best talent, Tom is uniquely qualified.
+Tinamarie: If you have questions or you just need some help with finding the best talent, Tom is uniquely qualified.
 He has been on both side of that desk, so please feel free to reach out to him.
 Again, thank you so much Tom for spending the time with me today.